Coaz00/subtitle-editor/README.md

 # subtitle-editor
 This project allows you to modify exisiting subtitle file that is written in standardize format.
-You can bold
+You can bold, underline parts of the text, make it italic or remove any of theese styles.
+It is possible to shift all subtitles in time (forward or backward), insert new subtitles or remove existing ones.
+Subtitles with long lines or long time can be split into several subtitles and subtitle files can be merged.